ctrl-z-9000-times/npc_maker/docs/controllers.md

 # The Controller Interface #

 This chapter describes the interface between the environments and the control systems for the agents inside of them.
-The interface is designed to be flexible and error-tolerant.
-Users can implement custom control systems using this interface.
 Implementations of the controller interface are referred to as "**controllers**".
-Each controller is its own distinct computer program, which executes in its own computer process and communicates with the environment over its standard I/O channels in plain text.
+Each controller is its own distinct computer program, which executes in its own computer process and communicates with the environment over its standard I/O channels.

 ## Command Line Invocation ##